 Answer: There are some specific measures to be taken into account when referring to trade policies in Romania – only those applying to agricultural products.
 Concerning the Romanian import export duty and taxes, the E.U imposes some values or quantitative quotas on imports from other countries.
 It is highly recommended to request an import license before importing such products.
 Import/export licenses are also mandatory for commodities considered as potentially hazardous to human health or to environment.

 When exporting to Romania, the legal basis that should be taken into consideration relates to the European Custom Code, as already mentioned.
 In order to identify the customs value in E.U, a transaction value must be indicated.
 It regards the international freight, insurances and some other charges.
 The majority of import declarations are acknowledged in connection with the transaction value method.
 All evaluations, administrative or judicial, concerning the customs valuation decisions may be appealed at the National Customs Authority in Romania.
+Investors who wish to submit this appeal can reach out to our Romanian lawyers.

 The E.U Custom Code dictates non-preferential and preferential measures.
 The non-preferential ones are imposed for various reasons dealing with quantitative restrictions, Most-Favored-Nation tariff quotas, origin marking, contingency measures and government procurement.
 All preferential measures are applied in accordance with preferential arrangements.

 When dealing with import export duty and taxes regime, the custom tariffs are generally adapted to E.U stipulations.
 In this manner, Romania guarantees the most-favoured-nation (MFN) treatment or improved treatments to WTO or other non-members of WTO.
+The experts at our law firm in Romania can provide more details.

 Answer: The most important legal basis that should be taken into account when evaluating the import regulations to be applied when trading with third countries is the E.U Common Customs Tariff.
 This document is organized in two main parts.
 One refers to the tariff nomenclature (which is understood as postulated by the Harmonized Commodity Description and the Coding System), and the other one concerns the customs duties and other different taxes applied to goods originated in third countries.
 Some other taxes may be requested, duties and levies can be imposed when importing apart from customs duties (excise duty, VAT and supplementary fees regarding the import formalities and procedures).